Kong/terraform-provider-konnect/docs/resources/gateway_plugin_session.md

 - `cookie_secure` (Boolean) Applies the Secure directive so that the cookie may be sent to the server only with an encrypted request over the HTTPS protocol.
 Default: true
 - `hash_subject` (Boolean) Whether to hash or not the subject when store_metadata is enabled.
 Default: false
 - `idling_timeout` (Number) The session cookie idle time, in seconds.
 Default: 900
 - `logout_methods` (List of String) A set of HTTP methods that the plugin will respond to.
+Default: ["DELETE","POST"]
 - `logout_post_arg` (String) The POST argument passed to logout requests.
 Do not change this property.
 Default: "session_logout"
 - `logout_query_arg` (String) The query argument passed to logout requests.
 Default: "session_logout"
 - `read_body_for_logout` (Boolean) Default: false